What is Software Deployment: Risks and Best Practices

 Insecure system configuration

-Security best practices for software deployment
+Best security practices for software deployment

 Use pen-testing

-Automated testing can detect many security issues before release, but there may still be potential vulnerabilities that go unnoticed.
-To minimize this risk, allowing human penetration testers to test your application is a good idea.
-These ethical hackers try to break into applications, detect vulnerabilities, find potential attack vectors, and can help protect systems from actual attacks.
-A penetration tester is an outside expert who is not involved in the project so that they can see the system from the perspective of an external attacker.
+Automated testing can detect many security issues before release, but potential vulnerabilities may still go unnoticed.
+To minimize this risk, it is a good idea to allow human penetration testers to test your application.
+These ethical hackers try to break into applications, detect vulnerabilities, find potential attack vectors, and help protect systems from actual attacks.

 Make security a part of all phases of your software supply chain